TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

     <img src="images/silica_case_selfmade_t.png" width="30%" height="30%" />

 Drilling holes is essential.
 For example, the container in the image was placed in a sealed filament box, but it took more than a week to drop the humidity to *10%*.
 For optimal results, you want humidity levels to drop within hours, not days.
+So drill more holes than I did.

 > [!IMPORTANT]
 > **Surface area is critical**.
 Pouring silica gel directly into the box (when feasible) maximizes the surface area and allows humidity to drop much more quickly—often within just a few hours.